graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/dependency-injection.md

 }
 ```

-You can write extension functions to assist with this, as shown in the following sample:
+You can write extension methods to assist with this, as shown in the following sample:

 ```csharp
 public static class ContextExtensions